 History, tourist information, and nearby accommodation

 When we visited there were no signs directing you to the cottage, but thankfully when we walked along the A924 from the town parking area it was easy to spot the whitewashed cottage exterior and its colourful red roof from across the road.
-There are several information panels showing detailed drawings of the house and how it was constructed, and a plaque telling the tragic tale of accidental murder.
+There are several information panels showing detailed drawings of the house and how it was constructed, and a plaque telling the tragic tale of accidental murder linked to the cottage.

 Murder at Sunnybrae